 Equipment Selection Process

 With the explosion of technologies on the market, equipment selection can be both exciting and daunting.
-UTN is available to assist with equipment or infrastructure selection, including room design and technical recommendations.
-UTN has an expert technical and clinical team to provide customized consultative services to assist in the selection process.
+Utah Telehealth Network is available to assist with equipment or infrastructure selection, including room design and technical recommendations.
+Utah Telehealth Network has an expert technical and clinical team to provide customized consultative services to assist in the selection process.

 Basic principles to consider: